hellmrf/juliaunit/README.md

 -   Do calculation directly in Julia and typeset the result
 -   Convert units in the pipe fashion
--   Print the value and the unit of anu `Unitful.Quantity`
+-   Print the value and the unit of any `Unitful.Quantity`
 -   Choose the number of de![](../screenshots/example1.png)cimal places
 -   Force scientific notation